On a general many-dimensional excited random walk: Introduction and results

-converges as $\eps\to 0$ in $P_0$-law to a $d$-dimensional Brownian motion with covariance matrix~$A$. \end{itemize} \end{theo} In the above theorem, we considered the case of nearest-neighbor jumps only for notational convenience; it extends to the case of uniformly bounded jumps without difficulties (one has to assume also that Condition~E holds).
-Observe also that, taking~$\PV$ concentrated in one point (so that the environment in all sites is the same), we obtain LLN and CLT for a spatially homogeneous generalized excited random walk.
+In the above theorem, we considered the case of nearest-neighbor jumps only for notational convenience; it extends to the case of uniformly bounded jumps without difficulties (one has to assume also that\vadjust{\goodbreak} Condition~\ref{ConditionE} holds).
+Observe also that, taking $\PV$ concentrated in one point (so that the environment in all sites is the same), we obtain LLN and CLT for a spatially homogeneous generalized excited random walk.

-Let us note that, in the paper~\cite{Z06} transience is proved for an excited random walk in random environment using the method of environment viewed from the particle.
-As explained in~\cite{Z05}, this implies using regeneration times, a law of large numbers with a velocity which could be possibly equal to~$0$.
-Nevertheless, we do not see how to use the techniques based on coupling with a simple symmetric random walk and tan points, to prove that the expected value of the regeneration times is finite.
+Let us note that, in~\cite{Z06} transience is proved for an excited random walk in random environment using the method of environment viewed from the particle.
+As explained in~\cite{Z05}, this implies using regeneration times, a law of large numbers with a velocity which could be possibly equal to $0$.
+Nevertheless, we do not see how to use the techniques based on coupling with a~simple symmetric random walk and tan points, to prove that the expected value of the regeneration times is finite.